 - Mowing Height: Maintain a proper mowing height for the variety of turfgrass you have in your yard.
 St. Augustine lawns should be mowed at two to four inches while zoysia should be mowed at .5–2 inches.
 Never cut more than 1/3 of the blade hight during one mowing.

 - Reduce Thatch: Mowing at the proper height and frequency will eliminate the chance of a thatch buildup.

 - Do Not Overwater: Your grass should only need about one inch of water a week including rainfall.

 - Turn Off Flood Lights: Turn your flood lights off at night since moths fly at night and are attracted to the light.

 Check out our Maintenance page to look for fundamental tips for different seasons and grass types.

 Chemicals are usually applied to suppress larval (caterpillar) populations when they are feeding.
 Sample the thatch for sod webworms to determine how many are present before applying a registered insecticide.
 Best results are achieved by applying insecticides late in the afternoon or early evening when caterpillars are active.
 Remember to follow all specific label directions.
 This will ensure that you use the proper amount of chemical for your application, apply the chemical correctly and help you with properly adding any adjuvants necessary for the best efficacy.
-However, it is possible for insects to become resistant or immune to certain chemicals.
-Be sure to read the next section on sod webworm immunity and resistance before making any purchases.
 Here are some insecticides that can be used:

 Ease of Use: Hooks up to your garden hose for even spray application.